dafny-lang/dafny/Docs/OnlineTutorial/Lemmas.md

 }
 ```

-We represent a graph as a set of non-null Nodes that only point to other nodes in the graph, and not to itself.
+We represent a graph as a set of Nodes that only point to other nodes in the graph, and not to itself.
 We call such a set of nodes *closed*:

 ```
 predicate closed(graph: set<Node>)
    reads graph
 {
-   null !in graph && // graphs can only consist of actual nodes, not null. forall i :: i in graph ==>
+   forall i :: i in graph ==>
       forall k :: 0 <= k < |i.next| ==> i.next[k] in graph && i.next[k] != i
 }